In This Article

 When alcohol consumption is high, though, the liver cannot break down the substance quickly enough.
 This inability can lead to a build-up of acetaldehyde in the body and is one of many reasons that people suffer hangover effects after heavy alcohol intake.

-In other terms, drinking alcohol in large quantities, whether periodically or chronically, can cause liver damage which can potentially lead to alcoholic liver disease.
+In other terms, drinking alcohol in large quantities, whether periodically or chronically, can cause liver damage, potentially leading to alcoholic liver disease.
 Extensive and chronic inflammation of the liver can result in three different types of liver disease:

 Fatty liver disease and alcoholic hepatitis are reversible.
 Alcoholic cirrhosis, however, is permanent and usually fatal.